 On Tuesday, November 3, Creve Coeur residents voted to approve Proposition C, a parks and stormwater sales tax to provide funding for local parks and stormwater control in Creve Coeur.
 The ballot read as follows:

 November 3, 2020, ballot:

 Shall the City of Creve Coeur impose a sales tax of one-half of one percent for the purpose of providing funding for local parks and stormwater control for the City of Creve Coeur?

 Yes _______ No _______

 This information was prepared and paid for by the City of Creve Coeur, Mark Perkins City Administrator, 300 N. New Ballas Road, Creve Coeur MO 63141.
-This information is intended solely to educate and inform residents about a question that may be presented at the polls.
+This information is intended solely to educate and inform residents about a matter on the November 3, 2020, ballot.
 It is not intended to advocate, support or oppose the passage or defeat of the measure.
 Each voter should vote for or against the question based on his or her own judgment.